 The unnecessary carbs will be exempted from your diet and you will only intake healthy food.
 The whole point of the Gracie diet is to purify your blood as it provides energy to your whole body.

 Related: Are you ready to take your No-Gi Brazilian Jiu-Jitsu training to the next level?
-Make certain you have the right gear to succeed.
-Learn about the best BJJ No-Gu gear for improving your skills and achieving your grappling goals.
+Make sure you have the right gear to succeed.
+Learn about the best BJJ No-Gi gear for improving your skills and achieving your grappling goals.
 Click here to learn more!

 Best Exercises to Get in Shape While Training BJJ